storizzi/notes-exporter/README.md

 This script will backup all Apple Notes to a compressed zip archive that contains both the text and html versions of the notes.

 Simply run the script from the directory where you want the archive to be created.
+The created date of the note will be appended to the file.

 Does not support embedded images or attachments, or password protected notes at this stage.